0x4007/google-flights-scraper/README.md

 The repository contains:

-1. A simple Node.js script (`take-screenshot.js`) that uses Puppeteer to navigate to flights.google.com and capture a screenshot
+1. A TypeScript script (`take-screenshot.ts`) that uses Puppeteer to navigate to flights.google.com and capture a screenshot
-2. A GitHub Actions workflow (`.github/workflows/puppeteer-screenshot.yml`) that runs this script on push, pull request, or manual trigger
+2. A GitHub Actions workflow (`.github/workflows/puppeteer-screenshot.yml`) that runs this script on every push, pull request, or manual trigger
 3. Configuration to upload the resulting screenshots as GitHub artifacts

 ## Running Locally